ngs-docs/angus/mapping-variant-calling.md

 ## Visualize mapping

-Goal: make it possible to go look at a specific bit of the genome.
+Goal: make it possible to vizualize some of our mapping results.

-### Index the reference genome:
+### Index the reference:

 Before we indexed the reference for BWA, now we need to index the reference for samtools.
 Although both tools use different indexing methods, they both allow the tools to find specific sequences within